Templater User Scripts Obsidian

 cancellation events, and other errors.
 The script is intended to be used as a

-user script for the Templater
+user script for the Templater plugin.

 The following provides an overview of the topics covered on this page: